Sarangani Marlins: Second incarnation (2019–present)

-Former logo of the Sarangani Marlins.

 In the 2019, the Marlins returned to the basketball scene with the Maharlika Pilipinas Basketball League.
 The team was also relocated back to Mindanao, this time in the Soccsksargen region, joining the GenSan Warriors, which joined the league in the previous season.
 Heading into the 2019–20 season, the team was named the Soccsksargen Marlins, a nod to its original name and having a full regional scope.

 On November 4, 2019, the team was suspended due to game-fixing allegations.
 Management of the team had to be turned over and the team would later be renamed the Sarangani Marlins.
 The team, however, finished with only one win out of 30 games, the win came against Quezon City.
 With a .033 win percentage, the Marlins hold the worst record in league history.

 In the 2021 MPBL Invitational, the team was drawn into Group C, but failed to make the playoff tournament, only getting one win against Muntinlupa.
 The team would make a push in the 2022 season, with players like Kit Jimenez, the team was able to finish with the third-best record in the South Division with a 16-5 record.
 Jimenez would also record the league's first quaruple-double late in the regular season.
 The Marlins would unfortunately lose in an upset against sixth-seeded Rizal in the First Round of the 2022 playoffs.

 For the 2023 season, Jeff Viernes would join the team.
 Viernes then recorded the league's first 50-point game in a win against Nueva Ecija.

+For the 2025 season, the team changed their name as the Sarangani Gripper Motorcycle Tires due to sponsorship reason.

+For the 2026 season, the team reverted back the name as the Sarangani Marlins.